SkNoman/Android-Dev-Demo/README.md

-# CRUD-ANDROID
+# Android-Dev-Demo
-A demo android application to test network calling, local db caching, implement dependency injection and many more.
+This project is to test latest network calling, local DB caching, material design, implement firebase services, background threading and many more